lolipopshock/notion-df/README.md

 # `notion-df`: Seamlessly Connecting Notion Database with Pandas DataFrame

 *Please Note: This project is currently in pre-alpha stage.
 The code are not appropriately documented and tested.
-Please report any issues you find.*
+Please report any issues you find.
+Thanks!*

 ## Installation